There are many ways for organizations and individuals to take part in Patient Safety Awareness Week.

 Plan Your Week

 Need ideas?
 Here are just a few suggestions to get you started.
-We'll be adding to this list as the Patient Safety Awareness Week 2019 approaches, so check back.
+Get more ideas submitted by your peers.

 Recognize Patient Safety Champions on Your Team